gdoumenc/coworks/docs/biz_quickstart.rst

 To interact with DAG defined in airflow, two main operators have been defined : ``TechMicroServiceOperator`` and ``BranchTechMicroServiceOperator``.
 The first operator allows to call a technical microservice.
-The second one is a branching operator on the status returned by a technical microservice..
+The second one is a branching operator on the status returned by a technical microservice.

 At last, but certainly the more usefull and powerfull, the call to a microservice may be call **asynchronously**.
 The called microservice stores automatically its result in